HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 The LiveSync Pull WCM Design Library command syncs a WCM Design Library in a DX Server with a local folder.
 Pulling the WCM Design Library is a prerequisite for the [Push WCM Design Library feature](#livesync-push-wcm-design-library).

-Note that the parameters for LiveSync Pull WCM Design Library command are case-sensitive.

 -   **Command description**

     This command invokes the `livesync pull-wcm-design-library` tool inside the DXClient.